What is the best credit card for students studying abroad?

 • Offers 2x miles on all purchases made, so whether your student is paying for books or dinner, they’ll earn rewards to use towards future travel purchases.

 • This card also has a great welcome bonus for new cardholders.
-New cardholders can enjoy a one-time bonus of 75,000 miles once spending $4,000 on purchases within three months from account opening, equal to $750 in travel.
+Earn 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel!
 Again, this could easily cover or heavily offset an international plane ticket.

 CardName